suffolklibraries/sljekyll/_events/gainsborough-2019-01-27-shs-boccia-kurling.md

 Have a go at Boccia and Kurling at this relaxing and fun session for all the family.

 [Super Happy Sunday](/news/super-happy-sunday/) is a free health and wellbeing event taking place across our libraries.
+You can also borrow [Move It sports equipment](/news/move-it/) from Gainsborough Community Library.